Macho Man Randy Savage (AP Photo / B. Vartan Boyajian)

-Savage, who would have turned 60 years old today, was a beloved star of WWF and WCW wrestling, known for his seven world championships, his signature "Oooh yeah!" catchphrase, and his fantastically flashy costumes.
+Savage, who would have turned 60 years old today, Nov.
+15, 2012, was a beloved star of WWF and WCW wrestling, known for his seven world championships, his signature "Oooh yeah!" catchphrase and, of course, his fantastically flashy costumes.

-In the ring, Savage – a second-generation wrestler whose father, Angelo Poffo, was a favorite in the 1950s and '60s – was an intense athlete and showman.
-He wrestled with and against some of pro wrestling's other great names, exciting his fans with big matchups like his win against the massive Andre the Giant:
+In the ring Savage – a second-generation wrestler whose father, Angelo Poffo, was a favorite in the 1950s and '60s – was an intense athlete and showman.
+He wrestled with and against some of pro wrestling's other great names, exciting his fans with big matchups... like his match against the massive Andre the Giant:

 The friendship wouldn't last, due in part to Hogan's overly obvious attention toward Savage's then-wife and wrestling personality, Miss Elizabeth.
-Tensions were beginning to simmer by the end of the decade, when Savage gave this interview (which demonstrates that he was more than just a great wrestler – he was also a pretty funny guy):
+Tensions were beginning to simmer by the end of the decade, when Savage appeared in this promo (which demonstrates that he was more than just a great wrestler – he was also a pretty funny guy):

 The Mega Powers dissolved, but Savage continued to dominate the ring through his early-1991 retirement… and on through his late-1991 return to the sport.
 New rivalries were formed – one notable feud was with Ric Flair, who did further damage to Savage's marriage by publicly claiming he had an affair with Savage's wife.
 The real-life tension was reflected in the ring.
 (While you enjoy the theatrics in this Flair-Savage match, don't miss Savage's signature entry song, an amped version of "Pomp and Circumstance.")

 Savage continued to wrestle through the 1990s and into the 2000s.
 But by the mid-'90s, he was starting to branch out of the wrestling world as well.
 He took movie roles, notably in Spider-Man as wrestler Bonesaw McGraw.
-He guest starred in TV shows like Baywatch and Walker, Texas Ranger.
+He guest starred in television shows such as Baywatch and Walker, Texas Ranger.
 He lent his legendary gruff voice to animated series like King of the Hill, Family Guy and others.
 And perhaps most famous was his commercial work for Slim Jim.

-In the wake of Randy Savage's death, the wrestling world mourned.
+In the wake of Savage's death, the wrestling world mourned.
 Hulk Hogan reacted immediately, stating, "I’m completely devastated, after over 10 years of not talking with Randy, we've finally started to talk and communicate.
-He had so much life in his eyes & in his spirit, I just pray that he's happy and in a better place and we miss him."
-Dwayne "The Rock" Johnson also tweeted an early response: "RIP Randy "Macho Man" Savage - you were one of my childhood inspirations and heros.
+He had so much life in his eyes and in his spirit, I just pray that he's happy and in a better place and we miss him."
+Dwayne "The Rock" Johnson also tweeted an early response: "RIP Randy 'Macho Man' Savage - you were one of my childhood inspirations and heros.
 Strength, love and prayers to the Savage/Poffo family."